kckenneth/flask_kafka/README.md

 - Flask window

 There are two processes.
-1) We first run the flask in flask window in order to initiate the web-based applications such as **"Build A Nation"** game in this case.
+1) We first run the flask in flask window in order to initiate a web-based application such as **"Build A Nation"** game in this case.
 2) A gamer will execute game activites on the web browser.
-Here we will execute from gamer CLI window.
+Here "purchase a sword" action will be executed.
+We will therefore execute from the gamer CLI window.

-### Run python flask
+### 1) Run python flask in Flask Window
 ```
 docker-compose exec mids env FLASK_APP=/w205/flask-with-kafka/game_api.py flask run
 ```
-### In another CLI window
+### 2) Gamer Activity in Gamer Window
 ```
 docker-compose exec mids curl http://localhost:5000/
 docker-compose exec mids curl http://localhost:5000/purchase_a_sword
 ```

-## Kafka consumption
+## III.
+Kafka 3rd step -- Consume Game Events or Messages

-Since we added kafka script in game_app.py that will publish player events (or action), we can consume the events log by kafkacat.
+- (1) We can consume Kafka messages independently by kafkacat as follows:
 ```
 docker-compose exec mids bash -c "kafkacat -C -b kafka:29092 -t events -o beginning -e"
 ```